-Featuring the amazing finds from the richest Iron Age settlement in the Nordic countries – Uppåkra – and much more, the Historical Museum at Lund University is the largest museum for archaeological finds, coins, and medieval church art in southern Sweden.
-The museum is part of Lund University’s public activities and dates back to the 18th century.
-Admission is free!
+With the amazing finds from the richest Iron Age settlement in the Nordic countries – Uppåkra – and much more, the Historical Museum at Lund University is the largest museum of archaeological finds, coins, and medieval church art in southern Sweden.
+The museum dates back to the 18th century.

 Skissernas Museum – Museum of Artistic Process and Public Art

-At Skissernas Museum – Museum of Artistic Process and Public Art, you find exhibitions of sketches, preparatory studies and models for public art.
-The aim is to expose the creative process, the artwork's 'birth', as museum founder Ragnar Josephson put it.
-Today, the museum increasingly focuses on highlighting the different aspects of public art and its development.
+At Skissernas Museum – Museum of Artistic Process and Public Art – you will find exhibitions of sketches, preparatory studies and models for public art.
+The aim is to show the creative process, the 'birth' of the work of art, as the museum's founder Ragnar Josephson once put it.
+Today, the museum focuses more and more on highlighting the different aspects of public art and its development.